RINEX 3.02

 Solution:

-For heading, the INS algorithm is using dual GNSS heading for heading correction only if the dual GNSS solution is valid.
-A valid solution is when “Angles position type” is satisfying.
-“Angles position type” is the GNSS position type at orientation calculation using dual GNSS receiver.
-“Angles position type” is satisfying when it reaches “Integer narrow-lane ambiguity solution”.
+The INS algorithm uses dual GNSS headings for heading correction only if the dual GNSS solution is valid.
+A valid solution is when the “Angles position type” is satisfying.
+“Angles position type” is the GNSS position type used in orientation calculation using a dual GNSS receiver.
+“Angles position type” is satisfying when it reaches “Integer narrow-lane ambiguity solution.”

-In OPVT2A output format ‘Angles position type’ value is located under the byte 85, and in OPVT2AHR it is located under the byte 113.
-If this value is less than 100, please see its description in the Table 6.17 of the ICD.
-If “Angles position type” < 100 then “INS solution status” is good, otherwise it is poor.
-The “Angles position type” can be observed in the INS GUI (when OPVT2A or OPVT2AHR output formats are used) – please see red ellipse on the screenshots below.
+In OPVT2A output format, the ‘Angles position type’ value is located under the byte 85; in OPVT2AHR, it is under the byte 113.
+If this value is less than 100, please see its description in Table 6.17 of the ICD.
+If “Angles position type” < 100, then “INS solution status” is good.
+Otherwise, it is poor.
+The “Angles position type” can be observed in the INS GUI (when OPVT2A or OPVT2AHR output formats are used) – please see the red ellipse on the screenshots below.

-To get valid “Angle position type”, the antennas should be installed with a clear view of the sky.
-Also, it is generally recommended to install the antennas as high as possible, and in some cases it is necessary to further isolate the antennas with a grounded metal plate with at least 12 cm in diameter.
+To get a valid “Angle position type,” the antennas should be installed with a clear view of the sky.
+Also, installing the antennas as high as possible is generally recommended.
+In some cases, further isolating the antennas with a grounded metal plate at least 12 cm in diameter is necessary.
 The plate must be connected to a mass with large capacitance, like the vehicle or vessel body, to ensure that the plate is grounded.

 If possible, it is recommended to use an antenna similar to that of the Novatel Pinwheel (https://novatel.com/products/antennas/high-performance-gnss-gps-antennas/gps-702-gg-hv).
-These antennas are much better at multi-path performance as a grounding plate is included with the antennas.
+These antennas are much better at multi-path performance as a grounding plate is included.

-Also, it is important to shield all possible sources of RF interference, including USB3.0, as radio interference can cause serious degradation in signal quality.
+Also, it is important to shield all possible sources of RF interference, including USB 3.0, as radio interference can cause severe degradation in signal quality.

 Screenshot №1: